-So you must check product labels carefully to make sure your supplement contains it.
+So you must check product labels carefully to make sure that your supplement contains it.

-Magnesium l-threonate is available in its generic form, but there are two brand names you can look for as well.
+Magnesium l-threonate is available in its generic form, but there is one brand name you can look for as well, Magtein®.

-Magtein is a raw ingredient included in magnesium formulations from a handful of supplement companies including Jarrow Formulas, NOW, and Doctor’s Best.
+Magtein is a raw ingredient included in magnesium formulations from a handful of supplement companies, including Magceutics, Jarrow Formulas, NOW, and Source Naturals.

-The company behind Magtein partnered with Stanford University in one clinical trial, The Use of Magnesium L-Threonate for the Enhancement of Learning and Memory in People With Mild to Moderate Dementia.
+Magceutics, the company behind Magtein, partnered with Stanford University in one clinical trial, The Use of Magnesium L-Threonate for the Enhancement of Learning and Memory in People With Mild to Moderate Dementia.

 You can read about it on ClinicalTrials.gov, a database of clinical trials being conducted around the world.

-The fact that these two brand name products have been studied does not necessarily mean they are more effective than generic magnesium l-threonate.
+The fact that this brand name product has been studied does not necessarily mean it is more effective than generic magnesium l-threonate.

-In my opinion, this simply reflects the monetary reality that there is little incentive for studies on substances that can’t be patented.
+In my opinion, this simply reflects the monetary reality that there is little incentive for companies to conduct studies on substances that can’t be patented.

 Magnesium L-Threonate Dosage

-The recommended daily allowance (RDA) for magnesium is 420 mg for men and 320 mg for women, but that can vary slightly depending on age.
-(30)
+The recommended daily allowance (RDA) for magnesium is 420 mg for men and 320 mg for women, but can vary slightly depending on age.

 There is no RDA for magnesium l-threonate, but 1,500 to 2,000 mg per day is a good rule of thumb for now.

-The maker of Magtein suggests 1,000 mg taken twice a day for optimal cognitive benefits.
-(31)
+The manufacturer of Magtein suggests 1,000 mg be taken twice a day for optimal cognitive benefits.

-This may sound like a lot but keep in mind that only a fraction of magnesium l-threonate is elemental magnesium.
+These amounts sound like a lot, but keep in mind that only a fraction of magnesium l-threonate is elemental magnesium.

-So 2,000 mg of magnesium l-threonate delivers only 144 mg of magnesium.
+So 2,000 mg of magnesium l-threonate delivers only 144 mg of elemental magnesium.